nbfc-linux/nbfc-linux/README.md

 Graphical User Interfaces are available as separate projects.

-Currently there are two GUI implementations:
+Currently there are three GUI implementations:

 - [NBFC-Qt](https://github.com/nbfc-linux/nbfc-qt)
   - Simple GUI written in Python based on Qt5/Qt6